Riot (1969 film): Production

 The film is based on a non-fiction novel by Frank Elli, which chronicled an actual riot that took place in an Arizona prison.

 In addition to using real-life warden Frank A. Eyman, the production utilized a number of real-life prisoners as extras.

 The film was partially shot at the Yuma Territorial Prison.
+Alan Rudolph worked on the film as an assistant director.
+He recalled, "It was quite an experience.
+The top instructions were to never go anywhere inside the walls without a guard and absolutely no running whatsoever.
+Real sharpshooters were in the towers and real killers on the ground.
+By the third week the director and star weren’t speaking.
+So there I was, low man on the production pole, sprinting unaccompanied across the yard and to retrieve our star from his trailer, where he went after each take just to piss off the director – only in the movies!"

 Release

 The film was given a theatrical release in the United States by Paramount Pictures in 1969.

 The film was given a belated release on VHS by Paramount Home Video in 1993.

 The film was sub-licensed to Olive Films by Paramount and released on DVD by in 2010.
 It was released on Blu-ray in Germany in 2022 by Wicked Vision as Black Cinema Edition #12.